tomPorter/gemset_coverage/README.md

-gem_coverage allows inspection of all defined gemsets and the gems in them.
+gemset_coverage.rb allows inspection of all defined gemsets and the gems in them.
 Helps answer "Where do I have the 'foobar' gem installed?"

 Assumes you have RVM installed in '~/.rvm'